josuebatista/PyTorchOCR/README.md

 ])
 ```

-## Task 2: Data Preparation
+## Task 2: Data Loading and Preparation

-Secondly, the data is loaded and split into training, validation, and testing sets using the `torchvision.datasets.ImageFolder` and `torch.utils.data.DataLoader` classes.
+We load the dataset and prepare it by splitting into training, validation, and testing sets.

 ```python
 data = torchvision.datasets.ImageFolder(root='./EnglishFnt/English/Fnt', transform=transform)